-During this reporting period, the key issues for the trust resources committee were -
+Trust Resources Committee - During this reporting period, the key issues for the trust resources committee were -

 - Oversight of the financial performance of the trust and in particular scrutiny of individual schools that cause concerns.
-Specifically, the committee have maintained oversight of activity to reduce the planned in-year deficit at Shrivenham Primary School and Faringdon Junior School and ongoing deficit at John Blandy Primary School as well as monitoring the impact of Covid19. - · Implementation of recommendations raised by the internal and external audit processes. - · Approval of Trust budget for AY2122 and the revised 5-year financial plan.
+Specifically, the committee have maintained oversight of activity to reduce the planned in-year deficit at Shrivenham Primary School and Faringdon Junior School and ongoing deficit at John Blandy Primary School as well as monitoring the impact of Covid19. - Implementation of recommendations raised by the internal and external audit processes. - Approval of Trust budget for AY2122 and the revised 5-year financial plan. - · Revisiting the trusts reserves policy.